stevenfoong/kubernetes-assignment/README.md

 Modify the value of `gcp_project` in the file `initial-cluster.yml` accordingly.

+By modify field `size_gb` in create-instance.yml to have larger spec instance.

+You can modify field `machine_type: n1-standard-1` in create-instance.yml to have a higher spec instance.

 Issue the following command to provision the nodes .
 Replace the **env** parameter as needed.

 ```